Sal Bando: Playing career

 Bando attended Warrensville Heights High School, where he played baseball, football, basketball, and ran track.
 He attended Arizona State University, where he played college baseball for the Arizona State Sun Devils under coach Bobby Winkles.
 He was a member of the 1965 College World Series champions and was named the College World Series Most Outstanding Player.

 The Kansas City Athletics of Major League Baseball (MLB) selected Bando in the sixth round of the 1965 MLB draft.
 He made his MLB debut for the Athletics in 1966.
 Manager Hank Bauer named Bando team captain on May 30, 1969.
 He was named the starting third baseman for the American League in the 1969 MLB All-Star Game.
+Bando remains the only player to officially serve as captain of the A's in the franchise's long history.

-During the "Swingin' A's" era of 1971 to 1975, Bando was named to three consecutive MLB All-Star Games (1972–1974) and led the American League with 64 extra-base hits, 32 doubles, and 295 total bases in the 1973 season.
+During the "Swingin' A's" era of 1971 to 1975, Bando was named to three consecutive All-Star Games (1972–1974) and he was runner-up for the 1971 American League (AL) Most Valuable Player Award, won by teammate Vida Blue, after helping lead the team to the first of five straight division titles.
+In 1973, he led the American League with 64 extra-base hits, 32 doubles, and 295 total bases.
+Bando remained a strong MVP candidate through Oakland's championship run, finishing third and fourth in the voting in 1973 and 1974.

-After the 1976 season, Bando became a free agent.
-He signed a five-year contract worth $1.5 million with the Milwaukee Brewers.
+After years of combative relations with team owner Charlie Finley, Bando signed a five-year contract worth $1.5 million with the Milwaukee Brewers after the 1976 season, spending his last five seasons with the club.

 During spring training in 1981, he announced that it would be his last season.
 Bando batted 5-for-17 (.294) with three doubles in the 1981 American League Division Series, Milwaukee's first MLB postseason appearance.
 Bando retired after the 1981 season.
 In a 16-season career, Bando had a .254 batting average with 242 home runs and 1,039 RBIs in 2,019 games played.

+At the end of his career, Bando ranked third in AL history with 1,896 career games at third base, and also ranked fourth in league history in assists (3,720), tied for fourth in double plays (345), and tenth in putouts (1,647); his 235 home runs as a third baseman ranked third in AL history.
+His 789 RBI as an Oakland player were a record until Mark McGwire passed him in 1996, and his 192 home runs with the team were a record for a right-handed hitter in Oakland until Jose Canseco passed him in 1991.